 • Anatomy, physiology, & bio-mechanics

-• One-on-one mentorship integration sessions each week
+• 1-on-1 mentorship integration interviews

 • DIY Shatkarma detox cleansing tools workshops

 • Complimentary pick up at Tarapoto airport (TPP)

 • A 200 hour certificate to register with Yoga Alliance

 • A 20 hour certificate in Ayurvedic Self-Care Routines